-Koeman hails 'best Barcelona display in years'
+Koeman Hails 'Best Barcelona Display In Years'

+Ronald Koeman believes Barcelona played their best football in "years" during the opening hour of their first LaLiga game since Lionel Messi's exit as they saw off Real Sociedad 4-2.

-Martin Braithwaite's brace after Gerard Pique had opened the scoring gave Barca a three-goal advantage with 59 minutes played in Monday's (AEST) contest at Camp Nou.
+Martin Braithwaite's brace after Gerard Pique had opened the scoring gave Barca a three-goal advantage with 59 minutes played in Sunday's contest at Camp Nou.

 Julen Lobete and Mikel Oyarzabal scored quickfire goals to set up a nervy conclusion to the game, but Sergi Roberto struck in injury time to seal a deserved win for the home side.

-It was the perfect way for the Catalan giant to put the shock of losing its all-time leading goalscorer Messi to Paris Saint-Germain on a free contract this week behind it.
+It was the perfect way for the Catalan giants to put the shock of losing their all-time leading goalscorer Messi to Paris Saint-Germain on a free contract this week behind them.

 And while Koeman would prefer to still have Messi in his squad, the Dutchman feels Barca proved there is life without their former captain as they outclassed La Real.

-"We know that we are good with the ball, but we have worked hard on pressing and to do so with everyone," Koeman said.
+"We know that we are good with the ball, but we have worked hard on pressing and to do so with everyone," Koeman said during his post-match news conference.

-❝𝐼𝑇'𝑆 𝐴𝐿𝑊𝐴𝑌𝑆 𝐼𝑀𝑃𝑂𝑅𝑇𝐴𝑁𝑇 𝑇𝑂 𝑆𝑇𝐴𝑅𝑇 𝑇𝐻𝐸 𝑆𝐸𝐴𝑆𝑂𝑁 𝑊𝐼𝑇𝐻 𝐴 𝑊𝐼𝑁❞— FC Barcelona (@FCBarcelona) August 15, 2021

 "We have to be more collective than before.
 For me, the team in the first half hour was the best Barca in years.
 It is the path we want to follow.